 The moment you find out the deck is pulling away from the pool due to old pool mastic, prepare yourself for a replacement.
 You’ll be able to prevent further damage, which can be caused by water finding its way into the gap.
 To start you need all the necessary tools.
 Safety first in everything you do especially right now that you know you’re going to be working near a pool.
 You need to get an extension cord to a GCFI outlet and run it through pool umbrella handle.
 Use an oscillating cutter with a blade on it to cut and remove the old pool mastic to give way for the new.
 After cutting, remove every piece of the old mastic to give way for the new application.
 Make sure the gap is clean and well-prepared to receive the new sealant application.

 If the expansion joint is too wide you can include some closed cell backer rod so you don’t have to waste so much sealant on it.
 Sometimes, even after applying the sealant you still find places where you need to fill up with more closed cell backer to ensure that the entire gap is properly filled to prevent water from getting into it.
 Make sure you check the entire space so you don’t miss any spot.
 After application, leave the entire job for about an hour before running another bead, so it can work even better.

 Understanding pool mastic and how it can help make your pool better and more functional is essential.
 If you’re doing DIY make sure you have all the tools and instructions ready for you to make it work.
 If you don’t have the time to do it then hire a pool mastic repair installation contractor.
-Hire A and X Masonry who is well known, has many years of expertise, and ready to deliver the perfect solution that will make your pool safe and functional.
+Hire Alexander and Xavier Masonry who is well known, has many years of expertise, and ready to deliver the perfect solution that will make your pool safe and functional.